 French Roast Coffee Explained

-Simply put, “French roast” describes the color of the coffee beans after they have been roasted.
-These beans are on the darker end of the scale, and are usually the color of dark chocolate.
+Simply put, “French roast” describes the colour of the coffee beans after they have been roasted.
+These beans are on the darker end of the scale, and are usually the colour of dark chocolate.
 It does not mean the coffee was grown or roasted in France (although yes, that is where the roasting style originated in the 1800s).